Short Sleeve 1/4 Zip Pullovers: Zip Polo, Golf Layer or Niche Style?

 This version behaves more like a warm-weather overpiece.

 It can use light woven fabric or a more technical knit.
 The body may be slightly boxier.
-Details such as seam lines, a chest pocket, zipper character, or packability may matter more.
+Details such as seam lines, a chest zipper pocket, zipper character, or packability may matter more.
 The garment is not trying to replace a shirt.
 It is trying to create the feeling of a light top layer without long sleeves.

 This route is useful when a brand wants a summer layer look, travel-friendly styling, or a slightly technical visual without moving all the way into jacket territory.